Rikkish-B/second_build_automation_testing/README.md

 _________________________________________________________________________________________

-If i have done any mistake in codes or if left any defect free feel to modify it
+If i have done any mistake in codes or if left any defectfree feel to modify it

 ## Feedback